 The Range Rover Evoque wowed crowds when it went on sale back in 2011 and it only takes one look to understand how it still turns heads today.
-We voted it as our favourite compact SUV in the 2013 Auto Express new car awards, thanks to its blend of style, performance, economy and off-road ability.
+We voted it as our favourite compact SUV in the 2013 Auto Express New Car Awards, praising its blend of style, performance, economy and off-road ability.

-Available both as a conventional five-door and sleeker three-door, there are few cars on the road that can match it for sheer kerb-appeal.
-The recently revealed BMW X4 and Porsche Macan come close, but cars like the Audi Q5 and Volvo XC60 look dull in comparison.
+Available both as a conventional five-door and sleeker three-door, there are few cars in this price bracket that can match the Evoque for sheer kerb-appeal.
+The newer BMW X4 and Porsche Macan come close, but cars like the Audi Q5 and Volvo XC60 look dull in comparison.

 While it delivers style in spades, the Evoque doesn't come cheap.
-With prices starting just shy of £30,000, there's no denying the baby Range Rover commands a premium price tag.
-It's available with the option of four-wheel drive, witht his version proving incredibly capable off road.
+With prices starting just shy of £30,000, there's no denying the baby Range Rover commands a premium.
+It's available with the option of four-wheel drive, with this version proving incredibly capable off-road.
 Most UK users will manage with the more economical front-wheel drive version, though.

 On both three-door coupe and five-door Evoque models, there are three trim-levels available: entry-level Pure, mid-range Dynamic and the flagship Autobiography.
 In between the core models, Land Rover also offers Pure Tech and Dynamic Lux versions, adding additional kit for a modest additional outlay.

-The Range Rover Evoque is powered by one of two engines, with the range kicked off by a 147bhp diesel.
-That same engine is also available with 187bhp, and while it feels quicker on the open road, the lesser engine will suffice for most buyers.
-The only petrol engine in the range is a 240bhp turbocharged petrol, and it's only available on the Dynamic and Dynamic Lux trims.
+The Range Rover Evoque is powered by one of two engines, with the range kicked off by JLR’s new 148bhp Ingenium diesel.
+That same engine is also available with 178bhp, and while it feels quicker on the open road, the lesser engine will suffice for most buyers.
+The only petrol engine in the range is a 237bhp turbocharged unit.

 Land Rover recently added a new nine-speed automatic gearbox to the Range Rover Evoque range and while nine gears may sound a little superfluous, it has helped to increase both the cruising refinement and fuel economy.

-Land Rover fits adaptive magnetic MagneRide dampers to the Range Rover Evoque as standard, and this means it's stable and composed in corners, with body roll kept to a minimum.
+Land Rover fits adaptive magnetic MagneRide dampers to the Range Rover Evoque as standard, and this helps it stay stable and composed in corners, with body roll kept to a minimum.

 The Evoque is good to drive, too and it's pretty relaxing on longer journeys.
 On the move, refinement is good and the ride is decent over most road surfaces, although the odd bump can upset the bigger 20-inch wheels, sending a nasty jolt up into the cabin.

-Be aware though, that the baby Range Rover's 1,640kg kerbweight can lead to understeer if it's pushed too hard in the corners, but the steering is precise and the car turns in quickly.
+Be aware though, that the baby Range Rover's hefty 1,640kg kerb weight can send it running wide if it's pushed too hard in the corners.
+At least the steering is precise and the car turns in quickly.

 When using the steering wheel-mounted gearshift paddles, its easy to get stuck between third and fourth gear – but that's all you need on a fast A-road.
 The six-speed manual is just as precise, but most customers will favour the automatic version.